Genome-wide association analysis of chickpea germplasms differing for salinity tolerance based on DArTseq markers

 Citation:

-Shaimaa Mahmoud, Alsamman Alsamman, Abdulqader Jighly, Mohamed Hassan Mubarak, Khaled El-Shamaa, Tawffiq Istanbuli, Osama Ahmed Momtaz, Achraf El Allali, Aladdin Hamwieh.
+Shaimaa Mahmoud, Alsamman M. Alsamman, Abdulqader Jighly, Mohamed Hassan Mubarak, Khaled El-Shamaa, Tawffiq Istanbuli, Osama Ahmed Momtaz, Achraf El Allali, Aladdin Hamwieh.
 (1/12/2021).
 Genome-wide association analysis of chickpea germplasms differing for salinity tolerance based on DArTseq markers.
 PLoS ONE, 16 (2).

 Keywords: